-If you lead a typical church in North America, your church is either in decline or has at least plateaued.
-The struggles of the established church are real regardless of which denomination you serve.
-For the last decade, I have served as a pastor in the established church, and in my experience, have found these five steps help to move the local church forward.
+If you lead a typical church in North America, your congregation is likely either in decline or has reached a plateau.
+The struggles of the established church are significant regardless of the denomination you serve.
+Over the last decade, I have served as a pastor within these contexts and have found that these five steps to local church renewal are essential for moving a ministry forward.

 1. Become a Praying Church.

-Big Group: Gather together in a dedicated group to cry out to God for direction, vision and other people.
+Big Group: Gather together as a dedicated body to cry out to God for direction, vision, and the needs of others.
+For leaders seeking a post-pandemic renewal strategy, this collective step is crucial for spiritual alignment.

 Small Group: Divide into smaller groups of three to five people to pray over a list of prayer needs (community, denominational leaders, schools, etc.).